turingschool-projects/kwk-level3-swift/sessions/for_in_loops_lab.markdown

 * Write a for-in loop that prints `Hello` to the console five times
 * Write a for-in loop that prints numbers from 1 to 5 to the console
-* Iterate over an array using a for-in loop
+* Iterate over an array using a for-in loop:
   - Create an array of the names of five of your friends
   - Write a for-in loop that uses each name and prints `Hello, [friend's name]` to the console
+* Iterate over a dictionary using these directions:
+  - Create a dictionary where the keys are names of cities, and the values hold the distance between that city and your location (you'll need to do some research!
+You choose the cities!)
+  - Write a for-in loop that uses each city and distance and prints `You are currently ___ miles away from _____`.

 #### Extension